A calculator with stacked coins and a model house shows the true cost of long-term home security.

 Choosing a local, trusted provider for your security monitoring adds another layer of value.
 At American Alarm, we don’t just set up your system; we provide continuous, 24/7 oversight from our Atlanta-based team.
 This professional monitoring is also a smart financial move.
 Many insurance companies offer discounts of 5% to 20% on your homeowner’s insurance premium for having a monitored system.
 These savings can significantly offset the monthly monitoring fee over time.
 When you combine the insurance perks with our affordable plans and current specials, you’ll find that professional-grade security is well within reach.

-Which Features Offer the Best Long-Term Value?
+Which Security Features Give You the Best Value?

 When you’re investing in a security system, you want to know your money is going toward features that will serve you well for years.
 While every component plays a role, some offer more significant long-term benefits than others.
 Focusing on the right mix of features not only provides greater peace of mind but can also lead to real financial savings over time.
 Let’s look at the key features that deliver the best value, helping you protect your property and your budget.